ddchung/Async-HC-SR04-Lib/README.md

   Serial.print("Distance: ");
   Serial.print(result);
   Serial.println("cm");

+  // Wait a bit
+  delay(200);
 }
 ```

+## Troubleshooting
+- Check wiring and pin connections
+- Try detecting another surface (for example, a wall)
+- Try moving the object closer (but not too close)

+As some have mentioned, the sensor has a hard time detecting "soft" surfaces,
+try a harder one like a wall or book

 ## Credits
 - Thanks to Nicholas_N for the great guide on the HY-SRF05 [link](https://projecthub.arduino.cc/Nicholas_N/distance-measurement-with-an-ultrasonic-sensor-hy-srf05-bf2923)